understanding-the-connected-home/book/connected_objects.md

 One simple distinction of objects is connected or disconnected.

-It is binary--simply on/off.
+It is binary—simply on/off.
 If we look at the last 10 years, this held up nicely.
 Lamp on, phone off, refrigerator running.

 Over the last few years, the lines have started to blur.
 Is the smart TV on or off, if its always listening in even when the screen isn't on?
 As more things come online, and their connectivity becomes more complex, the binary distinction might become more of a spectrum.